our impact

 Our proven track record of reducing emotional distress and increasing young people’s use of positive coping strategies means we are confident our work makes a significant positive impact in the lives of the young people we work with.

-of those who have attended the Wellbeing Groups have seen a “meaningful improvement in their wellbeing” (measured as a +3 improvement), with many seeing improvements of +10 to +15.
+of those who have attended the Wellbeing Groups have seen a “meaningful improvement in their wellbeing” (measured by the Warwick Edinburgh Mental Wellbeing Scale, WEMWBS)

 READ SOME OF OUR ‘STORIES OF TRANSFORMATION’